 LSU Health New Orleans’ Interprofessional Preparation for Related Services Personnel Serving Children With Disabilities Who Have High Intensity Needs

-Are you a graduate student in the Allied Health Professions and considering work in a school system after graduating?
+Are you a graduate student in the Allied Health Professions and hope to work with children with disabilities in your future profession?
 Get acquainted with this unique environment by participating in the Interprofessional Preparation Program.

 About the program

 The LSU Health New Orleans’ Interprofessional Preparation for Related Services Personnel Serving Children With Disabilities Who Have High Intensity Needs, shortened to Interprofessional Preparation Program (IPP), is a scholarship program training related services personnel in interprofessional evaluation and management of school-age children with disabilities presenting with high-intensity needs.

 Graduate students in various disciplines often clinically engage with special education populations.
 However, application in school environments requires knowledge, skill, and adaptations for the education landscape.
 IPP introduces graduate students to these interventions today so they are prepared for future work in school settings.